Home- School Visits- Argonaut Jr 2010- Submarine- Sailboat- Underwater ROV- Metal Working - About Us- Store

 Keels

 I've been kicking the idea around about adding a wing to the outside of the keels.
 The propose would be to allow more of the lead ballast to be located lower and also to help dampen roll while under way and at anchor.
 I latter found that winged keels are also added for performance.
-The keels job is to stop the boat from slipping sideways from the force on the sail, and because they will always be sliding sideways some there is water the rolls over the bottom edge.
+The keels job is to stop the boat from slipping sideways from the force on the sail.
+Water is fluid so they also slip sideways and some water rolls over the bottom edge.
 That flow of water causes an eddy vortex on the other side of the keel and the turbulence created slows the boat.

-But I keep coming back to building a wing.
+I keep coming back to building a wing because it makes more sense that it will do a better job at reducing roll.
 Just making the foot of the keel out of really thick steel.
-Brent scared me about banging the wing into rocks while the tide is going out, so now I'm thinking about 1 1/2" plate.
-Then just let that plate extend out to the side.
-It would slowly curve out from the front to and follow the shape of the keel so that it stuck out about 12" to the side.
+This is the bit of the boat that is going to bang in to rocks so I'm thinking about 3/4" plate with 1" round bar for the edge and 1/4" plate for the top of the wing and the rest of the keel.
+The bottom of the wing would slowly curve out from the front to and follow the shape of the keel so that it stuck out about 12" to the side.
 I guess you could leave it at that if you really wanted simplicity and at that point you have not done any extra work.
 But it seams to me that you have the same advantage that you are suppose to get from adding a bottom plate to a rudder.
 To add lead and more thickness to the wing it's just a matter of adding a plate at an angle from the outside of the wing back to the side of the standard keel.
 Just cut some holes in the side of the standard keel so the lead can flow through and into the wing.

 Scheel Keel